 Andropogon gerardii (Big Bluestem)

 Native!
 Big Bluestem is taller and has a wider blade than Little Bluestem and is somewhat upright but also arching.
 It also has attractive reddish and purple fall colors.
 Big Bluestem is one of the dominant components of the Tallgrass Prairies across the Great Plains, where it can reach 8’ in height.
 Here it can range from 2 to 5’ tall, depending on water and nutrients available.
-In late summer, Big Bluestem has purplish red flowers appear in groups of three or six, which look like a turkey foot – hence the nickname: “Turkey Foot Grass”.
+In late summer, Big Bluestem’s purplish red flowers appear in groups of three or six, which look like a turkey foot – hence the nickname: “Turkey Foot Grass”.
 The root system can extend down more than 10 feet.
-Each year, a third of these roots die, opening up channels for water.
+Each year, a third of these roots die, feeding soil microorganisms and opening up channels for water.
 This plant is drought tolerant once it’s established.
 Attracts birds and butterfly larvae.
 Plant in Full Sun.
 Hardy to Zone 4.

 Bouteloua gracilis ‘Blonde Ambition’ PP 22,048